genn-team/genn/docs/upgrading.rst

   references.
 For example ``$(V_pre)`` would refer to a variable called ``V`` on the presynaptic neuron population.
 This mechanism has been replaced by adding _explicit_ references to weight update, postsynaptic and current source model (see `Variables references`_).
+- It used to be possible to interact directly with the underlying spike data structures used by GeNN to inject or record spikes.
+However, this was very innefficient and is no longer supported.
+Even if you need to access recorded spikes every timestep, using the `Spike recording`_ system is still more efficient and to inject spikes we recommend using either the built in ``SpikeSourceArray`` model (as described in `Extra global parameters`_) or custom `Neuron models`_.